 Indians who advice foreign companies also rarely take the pain to educate them on this.
 Most either make it very simple or very complicated.
 Foreign companies on the other hand usually have a system driven approach, think that a one size fits all in terms of strategy, are often inflexible on some perceived core issues, judge the market size from a population perspective and more often than not, learn only by experience.

-By the time they reach a stage of being more pragmatic, adaptive, flexible and realise the real size of the market they would have lost a lot of money and pulling back from this stage if often the hardest.
+By the time they reach a stage of being more pragmatic, adaptive, flexible and realise the real size of the market they would have lost a lot of money and pulling back from this stage is often the hardest.
 In a nutshell, investing time on “sharpening the axe” so to speak, than to jump in excitedly, by finding the right partners, senior management, listening to their judgement even if it is different to what you think and most importantly analysing it for verification is crucial for foreign companies to succeed in India.
 In the next part I will talk briefly about some typical and vital characteristics of the Indian market.

 The next part 3 is here